Optifineless/minecraft-discord-bot/README.md

 #### Fill the config file

-You will have to fill the `config.json` file to make the bot working (rename the `config.sample.json` file to `config.json`).
+You will have to fill the `config.json` file to make the bot working (review the `config.sample.json` to get an idea on what you have to change).
 Here are some informations about the config file fields:

 * `token` Your Discord bot token.
 * `ipAddress`: The IP address of the server you want to track statistics.
 For example, can be `mc.hypixel.net` for Hypixel.